 Businesses sell solutions to external problems.
 This could be anything from a mechanic who will fix your faulty car to a shop that sells you an umbrella to keep you dry.
-Those that provide solutions to problems previously unsolved, are especially inclined to achieve success!
+Those that provide solutions to problems previously unsolved are especially inclined to achieve success!

-Apple didn’t really achieve cut through until Steve Jobs came to the realisation that many people were intimidated by computers.
+Apple didn’t really achieve cut through until Steve Jobs came to the realization that many people were intimidated by computers.
 This feeling of intimidation is a personal issue, which makes it an internal problem.

 Computers were seen as the domain for computer geeks, too complicated and intimidating for the average person.